Scream 4: Sequel

-In November 2019, it was reported that Spyglass Media Group is making a new installment in the franchise.
-At this time, it was yet unknown whether the film would be a sequel, reboot, or remake.
-Kevin Williamson returned as an executive producer, but it was unknown if any of the three main cast members (Neve Campbell, Courteney Cox, and David Arquette) would return.
-In December 2019, it was announced that the reboot would feature a new cast predominately, but could possibly feature appearances from the previous main cast members.
+In November 2019, it was reported that Spyglass Media Group was making a new installment in the franchise.
+Kevin Williamson was to return as an executive producer, but it was unknown if any of the three main cast members (Neve Campbell, Courteney Cox, and David Arquette) would return.

-In March 2020, it was announced that Matt Bettinelli-Olpin and Tyler Gillett would direct the movie, with Kevin Williamson producing, and that it had already entered official development, with filming hoping to begin May 2020.
-In May 2020, it was announced that Neve Campbell was in talks to reprise her role as Sidney Prescott in the fifth film.
+In March 2020, it was announced that Matt Bettinelli-Olpin and Tyler Gillett would direct the movie, with Kevin Williamson producing, and that it had already entered official development, with filming intended to begin in May 2020.
 That same month, it was announced that David Arquette would be reprising his role of Dewey Riley for the fifth film and James Vanderbilt and Guy Busick were announced as additional writers.
-It was also confirmed that the film will begin production later in the year in Wilmington, North Carolina when safety protocols are in place due to the COVID-19 pandemic.
-In July 2020, it was also confirmed that Courteney Cox would reprise her role of Gale Weathers in the upcoming sequel.
+In July 2020, it was also confirmed that Courteney Cox would reprise her role of Gale Weathers in the sequel.
 In September 2020, it was confirmed that Neve Campbell and Marley Shelton would reprise their roles as Sidney Prescott and Judy Hicks, respectively.

+Scream was theatrically released in the United States on January 14, 2022, by Paramount Pictures.